klamping/cultivate-os-book/manuscript/preface.md

 Open-source software has won as a movement.
 Even the most closed companies have adapted

-Several years ago, I was having frequent conversations with a past colleague and good friend of mine about the subject of Open-source Software.
-In our role at the time, we were tasked with developing and supporting an infrastructure framework for over 300 developers.
-His focus was on the server-side, mine on the front-end.
+Years ago, my lunchtime routine consisted of conversations regarding the software development lifecycle.
+My team was tasked with developing and supporting an infrastructure framework for over 300 developers.
+As a small team helping support a large company, there was always a seeming lack of time to complete the work needed to maintain development.

-During our conversations, we began to grow an interest in how open-source projects run their show.
+As our conversations progressed, we began to grow an interest in how open-source projects run their show.
 We were specifically interested in some key parts:

 1. Most open-source projects don't have dedicated, co-located teams.
 How do they cope?
 2. How do they get people to volunteer their time?